codatio/codat-docs/docs/using-the-api/push.md

 ## Pitfalls

-- When a CUD operation successfully completes, this reflects in the specific record in Codat's system, but does not change any *associated* records.
+- When a CUD operation successfully completes, this changes the specific record in Codat's system, but does not change any *associated* records.
 For example, if you create a payment against an invoice, the payment becomes available in Codat once the operation completes, but the invoice may still show a non-zero `amountDue`.
-To view the fully updated associated records, you'll need to requeue all the relevant datasets.
+To view the fully updated associated records, you need to requeue all the relevant datasets.

 - Data successfully created in the target platform is visible almost immediately when retrieving that data type from Codat.
 If you produce point-in-time reports or use the `modifiedDate` to pull only recent changes from the API, this may impact the consistency of your data.

   For example, you may have checked your accounts receivable position based on the balance sheet and invoice data types pulled yesterday.
-If you then created an invoice today, this will cause a discrepancy as there may have been changes to invoices not seen between the `lastSyncUtc` and the maximum `modifiedDate` of the invoices.
+If you created an invoice today, this will cause a discrepancy as there may have been changes to invoices not seen between the `lastSyncUtc` and the maximum `modifiedDate` of the invoices.

-- There is no coordination between the fetch and CUD systems to guarantee the correct order of operations.
+- There is no coordination between the fetch and CUD operations to guarantee the correct order.
 This means, if you trigger a CUD operation while a pull is in progress for the same data type, fetched data may overwrite created or updated data in our API.
-Therefore, we recommend you do not create or update a data type while it has a pull in progress.
+We recommend you do not create or update a data type while it has a pull in progress.